Pros and Cons of Buying a Condo

 Conventional Loans for Condos

-When it comes to conventional financing it will vary from lender to lender as it will depend on their investor guidelines.
+When it comes to conventional loans it will vary from lender to lender as it will depend on their investor guidelines.
 Some general criteria can apply however, for example, a lender will find it difficult to finance a loan on a condo in a building that has complex and costly lawsuits against it.
 The complex must also maintain appropriate insurance such as hazard, liability and flood insurance.
 They will also look at the percentage of homeowners delinquent on condo association dues.

 Purchasing a condo, much like purchasing a home, is a big investment, and there are many considerations to make in terms of lifestyle and financing.
 If by the sounds of it, a condo may be your best bet as a first time home buyer, go for it, but make sure to research and find out as much as you can about the condo unit you are looking to purchase.